pixie-io/docs.px.dev/content/en/05-use-case-tutorials/infra-health.md

 <svg title='' src='use-case-tutorials/namespaces.png'/>
 :::

 2. Select any namespace name in the `NAMESPACES` table column.
-This will open the `px/namespace` script for the selected namespace.
+This will open the `px/namespace` script for the selected namespace, with the required `namespace` argument pre-filled.

+## Related Scripts

+This tutorial demonstrated a few of Pixie's [community scripts](https://github.com/pixie-labs/pixie/tree/main/src/pxl_scripts).
+For more insight into your infrastructure, check out the following scripts:

+- [`px/perf_flamegraph`](http://work.withpixie.ai/script/perf_flamegraph) shows stack trace samples that indicate where your applications are spending their time.
+Optional filters refine the results to a particular namespace, node, or pod.

+- [`px/pods`](http://work.withpixie.ai/script/pods) shows a list of the pods in the specified namespace along with their high level application metrics (latency, error rate, throughput) and resource usage (cpu, writes, reads).
+Don't forget to provide the required namespace argument.

+- [`px/upids`](http://work.withpixie.ai/script/upids) shows a list of UPIDs running in the specified namespace.

+- [`px/pid_memory_usage`](http://work.withpixie.ai/script/pid_memory_usage) shows the virtual memory usage and average memory for all processes in the cluster.

+- [`px/service_memory_usage`](http://work.withpixie.ai/script/service_memory_usage) shows the virtual memory usage and average memory for all services in the cluster.

+- [`px/pod_lifetime_resource`](http://work.withpixie.ai/script/pod_lifetime_resource) shows the total resource usage of a pod over it's lifetime.

+- [`px/jvm_stats`](http://work.withpixie.ai/script/jvm_stats) shows JVM stats for Java processes running on the cluster, with options to filter by node and pod.